MadeshiAshlesha/Microservices_nodejs/README.md

 # Microservices_nodejs Project

-This project is a Node.js microservices application for selling furniture.
+This project is a Node.js microservices application for e-commerce.

 ## Table of Contents